rust-lang/rust-by-example/src/trait/drop.md

 }

 // When TempFile is dropped:
 // 1.
-First, the File will be automatically closed (Drop for File)
+First, our drop implementation will remove the file's name from the filesystem.
 // 2.
-Then our drop implementation will remove the file impl Drop for TempFile {
+Then, File's drop will close the file, removing its underlying content from the disk. impl Drop for TempFile {
     fn drop(&mut self) {
-        // Note: File is already closed at this point if let Err(e) = std::fs::remove_file(&self.path) {
+        if let Err(e) = std::fs::remove_file(&self.path) {
             eprintln!("Failed to remove temporary file: {}", e);
         }
         println!("> Dropped temporary file: {:?}", self.path);
+        // File's drop is implicitly called here because it is a field of this struct.
     }
 }